mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/alterOrganisationseinheit.rst

 .. image:: img\alterOrganisationseinheit.png

-To confirm our modifications you have to click on the Button "sichern".
+To confirm your modifications you have to click on the Button "sichern".
 If you are Prompted
 "Organisationseinheit „<Your Organisational unit>“ wurde erfolgreich geändert." then everything succeded and you are finished.